Tuition and Financial Aid

 The cost of health insurance represents the standard fee for a student without dependents.
 The deadline for adding insurance is December 1 annually.
 Students adding insurance after December 1 will be responsible for paying the out-of-pocket changes.

-†Criminal background check fee is charged for clinical observation experiences at
+†Criminal background check fee is charged for clinical rotation experiences at Grady

 ** Parking is an opt-in charge.
 Dental and vision insurance is optional.

-Decelerated students failing to make progress with their original class is responsible for applicable tuition & fees based on courses taken.
+Decelerated students failing to make progress with their original class are responsible for applicable tuition & fees based on courses taken.